Numpy

 The mean tool computes the arithmetic mean along the specified axis.

-.
+By default, the axis is None.
 Therefore, it computes the mean of the flattened array.

 The var tool computes the arithmetic variance along the specified axis.

-.
+By default, the axis is None.
 Therefore, it computes the variance of the flattened array.

 The std tool computes the arithmetic standard deviation along the specified axis.